gscales/Exch-Rest/Samples/CalendaringExamples.md

 To create a Meeting you use the same REST message structure with the addition of the Attendees elements https://msdn.microsoft.com/en-us/office/office365/api/complex-types-for-mail-contacts-calendar#AttendeeBaseV2.
 Meeting Attendess can be Required, Optional or Resources.
 To pass attendees into the Meeting first create a collection
 $Attendees = @()

-Then Add Atteendess to that collection eg
+Then Add Attendees to that collection eg

 $Attendees += (New-EXRAttendee -Name 'fred smith' -Address 'fred@datarumble.com' -type 'Required')
 $Attendees += (New-EXRAttendee -Name 'barney jones' -Address 'barney@datarumble.com' -type 'Optional')